boostorg/leaf/doc/whitepaper.md

 The function attempts to open the file, returning the file handle or the special value `-1` to indicate a failure.
 In this case, the caller inspects `errno` for the error code.

-But there is another important benefit to this approach which is easy to overlook: it is specifically designed to facilitate the implementation of *error-neutral* functions:
+But there is another important benefit to this approach which is easy to overlook: it is specifically designed to facilitate the implementation of *error neutral* functions:

 ```c
 float read_data_and_compute_value(const char *pathname)